-We derive our product revenue primarily from the sale of spinal fusion and fixation devices and related products used in the treatment of spine disorders.
+We derive our product revenue primarily from the sale of spinal fusion devices and related products used in the treatment of spine disorders.
 Our product revenue is generated from sales to three types of customers: (1) surgeons and hospitals; (2) stocking distributors; and (3) private label customers.
 Most of our products are sold on a consignment basis through a network of independent sales distributors; however, we also sell our products to independent stocking distributors and private label customers.
 Product revenue is recognized when all four of the following criteria are met: (1) persuasive evidence that an arrangement exists; (2) delivery of the products has occurred; (3) the selling price of the product is fixed or determinable; and (4) collectability is reasonably assured.
 We generate the majority of our revenue from the sale of inventory that is consigned to independent sales distributors that sell our products to surgeons and hospitals.
 For these products, we recognize revenue at the time we are notified the product has been used or implanted and all other revenue recognition criteria have been met.
 For all other transactions, we recognize revenue when title and risk of loss transfer to the stocking distributor or private label customers, and all other revenue recognition criteria have been met.
 We generally recognize revenue from sales to stocking distributors and private label customers at the time the product is shipped to the distributor.
-Stocking distributors and private label customers, take title to the products and assume all risks of ownership at time of shipment.
-Our stocking distributors and private label customers are obligated to pay within specified terms regardless of when, if ever, they sell the products.
-Our policy is to classify shipping and handling costs billed to customers as an offset to total shipping expense in the statement of operations, primarily within sales and marketing.
+Stocking distributors, who sell the products to their customers, take title to the products and assume all risks of ownership at time of shipment.
+Our stocking distributors are obligated to pay within specified terms regardless of when, if ever, they sell the products.
 In general, our customers do not have any rights of return or exchange.

-We believe our product revenue will increase due to our sales and marketing efforts and as we continue to introduce new products into the market.
+We believe our product revenue from the sale of our silicon nitride based products will increase due to our sales and marketing efforts and as we introduce new silicon nitride based products into the market and product revenue from the sale of our non-silicon nitride products to remain flat.
 We expect that our product revenue will continue to be primarily attributable to sales of our products in the United States.

-Cost of Revenue
+Costs of Revenue

-The expenses that are included in cost of revenue include all direct product costs if we obtained the product from third-party manufacturers and our in-house manufacturing costs for the products we manufacture.
-We obtain our non-silicon nitride products, including our metal products, from third-party manufacturers, while we currently manufacture our silicon-nitride products in-house.
+The expenses that are included in costs of revenue include all direct product costs if we obtained the product from third-party manufacturers and our in-house manufacturing costs for the products we manufacture.
+We obtain our non-silicon nitride products, including our metal and orthobiologic products, from third-party manufacturers, while we currently manufacture our silicon-nitride products in-house.